First, Some Background Noise

 - A universe of DMX is not actually very much data and does not need a lot of bandwidth.
 Wired DMX uses a 250kbps link, a fraction of the bandwidth we routinely use for streaming audio and video on the Internet.
 In general terms, the 2.4GHz band provides a total of 100MHz of bandwidth.
 The 5.8GHz band provides 150MHz of bandwidth.
 The much lower 900MHz band is smaller and provides only 26MHz of bandwidth.
 Because of how things have worked out with regulatory agencies, there is more room as the higher frequencies.
 Even so, the carefully designed RC4Magic-900 system supports up to eight simultaneous full-spec DMX universes at 900MHz in any one location.
 With just a few hundred feet of physical separation, many more systems can be operated nearby.

-- The 900MHz band can only be used in the USA, Canada, Brazil, Australia, and New Zealand.
+- The 900MHz band can only be used in the USA, Canada, Australia and New Zealand.
 Because this is the most limited of all the bands, it is used far less for industrial applications than the other bands are.
 It is less congested, from an RF perspective, and we expect it will remain that way.

 What’s Your Favorite Channel?

-Taking all of this into account, if you are working in the USA, Canada, Brazil, Australia, and New Zealand, and do not expect to take your Wireless DMX equipment outside of these areas, then RC4Magic-900 in the 900MHz band is a great choice.
+Taking all of this into account, if you are working in the USA, Canada, Australia and New Zealand, and do not expect to take your Wireless DMX equipment outside of these areas, then RC4Magic-900 in the 900MHz band is a great choice.
 Otherwise, RC4Magic Series 3 in the 2.4GHz band is preferred.

 - ZERO interference with WiFi, Bluetooth, and all the other technologies that operate in other bands.